add2cal/add-to-calendar-button/README.md

 You can then configure the button by simply adding the options as attributes to it.
 Boolean values (true/false) can be set as `optionName="true"` or simply by adding `optionName` to the tag.
 Not setting it at all would be automatically translate to "false".

 Theoretically, you could also add all the configuration as JSON structured String by placing this string as the TextContent of the tag.
-This is mainly due to backwards compatibility reasons and no longer recommended!
+This is mainly due to backwards compatibility reasons and no longer recommended, since it also does not detect changes!

 <br />

 ### Minimal structure (required)

-If there is no endDate set, the script assumes that it is the same as startDate.

 Mind that for auto-generating rich snippets, a location would be mandatory as well.

-Even a timezone is not required, but recommended - if not given, the script will assume UTC.
+A time zone is not required, but recommended.

 ```html
 <add-to-calendar-button